 Corporate short-termism is one of the most significant issues confronting both business and society today.
 Short-term action offers quick wins, while long-term action offers lasting success and sustainability.
 Businesses must take both kinds of action — but too often, they prioritize the short term.

-Designed primarily for academics, this Systematic Review describes:
+Designed primarily for academics and practitioners, this Systematic Review describes:

 - Factors affecting short- and long-term thinking in organizations

 - The impacts of short and long-term thinking on organizational outcomes